pfmc-assessments/lingcod/doc/North.md

 After 2006, \glspl{abc} and trip limits were increased, with a bimonthly limit of 1,200 lbs.
 Concurrently, \glspl{mpa} in California,
-\glspl{rca} and the \gls{cca} were established.
+\glspl{rca}, and the \gls{cca} were established.
 In these areas, take of all groundfish is prohibited within specified depths, habitats, and locations.

+**todo - add more information to this paragraph** Monitoring of this fishery started much earlier compared to some other groundfish species, where lingcod have almost always been their own market category for recording and sampling purposes.
-**todo - perhaps add more information to this paragraph** Between 2002 and 2011, observed trips were chosen by random stratified sampling.
+Between 2002 and 2011, observed trips were chosen by random stratified sampling.
-In 2011, the limited entry trawl sector became a catch share program with 100\% observer coverage.
+Since 2011, when the limited entry trawl sector became a catch share program, the fishery has had 100\% observer coverage.

 ### Recreational Fishery